College & Career Planning

 The Board of Trustees wishes to recognize those students who, during their senior year in high school, provide service to organizations within our community.
 This recognition will take place as a part of the Senior Awards ceremony, and the student may wear his/her award at the graduation ceremony.

-Students must complete 80 hours of volunteer service to a non-profit community organization(s) between June 2, 2018 and May 1, 2019.
+Students must complete 80 hours of volunteer service to a non-profit community organization(s) between June of their 11th/junior year through May of their 12th/senior year.
+See the FUHSD Community Service Award webpage for exact dates, details, and the form.

 Summer Programs